What’s your assessment of the performance of the current mayor and council during the past two years?

 What ideas do you have for mitigating the effects of the coronavirus pandemic on the city’s residents and economy?

-Former Manager Eddie Johnson wrote a memo to councilmembers in which he complained about Mayor Arturo Garino leading Public Works meetings and getting involved in other aspects of management at City Hall.
-Do you think that these are appropriate actions by the mayor under a council-manager form of government?
+Former Manager Eddie Johnson wrote a memo to council members in which he complained about Mayor Arturo Garino leading Public Works meetings, telling him about department heads who shouldn’t be in the positions, telling him to “undo” a hire, and getting involved in alleged workplace tension in the finance department.
+Do you think that these are appropriate actions by the mayor under a council-manager form of government, and do you think the council members have a responsibility to rein in a mayor or other council member who oversteps the boundaries?

-Is there anything else you’d like readers to know about you or your candidacy?
+Is there anything else that you’d like the readers to know about you or your candidacy?